Brandon Ingram: Los Angeles Lakers (2016–2019)

-New Orleans Pelicans (2019–present)
+New Orleans Pelicans (2019–2025)

-On July 6, 2019, the Lakers traded Ingram, Lonzo Ball, Josh Hart, the draft rights to De'Andre Hunter, two first round picks, a first-round pick swap and cash to the New Orleans Pelicans for All-Star Anthony Davis.
-On November 4, 2019, Ingram recorded a then career-high by scoring 40 points in a loss against the Brooklyn Nets.
+On July 6, 2019, the Lakers traded Ingram, Lonzo Ball, Josh Hart, the draft rights to De'Andre Hunter, two first-round picks, a first-round pick swap and cash to the New Orleans Pelicans for All-Star Anthony Davis.
+On November 4, 2019, Ingram recorded a then-career high by scoring 40 points in a loss against the Brooklyn Nets.
 On January 16, 2020, he bested that career high, scoring 49 points in a 138–132 overtime win over the Utah Jazz.
 Ingram gave New Orleans a one-point lead with a fadeaway jumper with 0.2 seconds remaining in regulation, before Rudy Gobert was fouled and sent the game to overtime with a free throw.
 He became an NBA All-Star in his first year as a Pelican.
 He was named the NBA Most Improved Player after averaging 23.8 points.
 6.1 rebounds and 4.2 assists per game.
 After becoming a restricted free agent in the 2020 offseason, Ingram re-signed to the Pelicans on a five-year, $158 million contract.
 His contract has no player or team option, setting Ingram up to become a free agent again in the 2025 offseason.

 On December 3, 2021, Ingram recorded a career-high 12 assists, along with 24 points and eight rebounds, in a 107–91 win over the Dallas Mavericks.
 Two days later, he scored a season-high 40 points in a 118–108 loss to the Houston Rockets.
 On January 11, 2022, Ingram recorded 33 points and nine assists, and hit a game-winning three-pointer to lift the Pelicans to a 128–125 victory over the Minnesota Timberwolves.
-On 19 April, during Game 2 of the first round of the playoffs, Ingram recorded 37 points, 11 rebounds and 9 assists in a 125–114 win over the Phoenix Suns.
+On April 19, during Game 2 of the first round of the playoffs, Ingram recorded 37 points, 11 rebounds and 9 assists in a 125–114 win over the Phoenix Suns.
 In Game 4, on April 24, Ingram scored 30 points in a 118–103 win to tie the series at 2–2.
 New Orleans would go on to lose to Phoenix in six games despite Ingram averaging 27.0 points, 6.2 rebounds and 6.2 assists.
-On June 7, Ingram underwent surgery on his right pinky finger and was ruled out for 6-to-8 weeks.
+On June 7, Ingram underwent surgery on his right pinky finger and was ruled out for 6 to 8 weeks.